UMass-RC/unity-docs/docs/transfers/transfers.md

-# Transferring data from MGHPCC to Unity:
+# Transferring data from the Shared Cluster (GHPCC) to Unity:

-## This guide will allow you to transfer data from the MGHPCC to Unity via Globus.
+## This guide will allow you to transfer data from the Shared Cluster (GHPCC) to Unity via Globus.

 ### Step 1: Log in to Globus

 * Visit this site: [https://app.globus.org/file-manager](https://app.globus.org/file-manager)
 * Use your university credentials to log in

-### Step 2: Connect to the MGHPCC and Unity
+### Step 2: Connect to the Shared Cluster and Unity
 * Select the **File Manager** tab from lefthand pane
-* In the two "Collection" boxes, select the MGHPCC and Unity via their Globus identities
+* In the two "Collection" boxes, select the Shared Cluster and Unity via their Globus identities
-    * The MGHPCC is ghpcc#ghpcc07
+    * The Shared Cluster is ghpcc#ghpcc07
     * Unity is Unity
         * *more technical identifier: acda5457-9c06-4564-8375-260ba428f22a*
     * If you start typing either in the "Collection" text box, the drop-down will update and allow you to select the appropriate "Collection" (aka cluster)